 Legal Requirements for Divorce

-The first step is typically learning where to file for the divorce.
+The first step is typically learning where to file.
 County or state government is the default option.
 For those with families in the military, you may to able to file where ever you are currently stationed.
 Laws exist to protect those in the service from civil lawsuits, so be aware of this fact.
-For more information, look up the following: military divorces, eligibility for divorce and residency.
+For more information, look up the following: military divorces, eligibility and residency.